MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 ## Tile legend

-You can change the position of the legend in your tiles and use the legend to interact with the data visualization in your tile.
+You can change the position of the legend in your tiles and use the legend to interact with the data.

 ### Change the legend location

-If you have Edit rights on a dashboard, you can change the location of the legend in your tile.
+If you have edit rights on a dashboard, you can change the location of the legend in your tile.
 Toggle to **Edit** mode and select the **Edit tile** pencil icon.
 In the **Visual formatting** pane, under **Legend**, you can select your location preference.

 ### Interact with your data

 You can use the legend to interact with the data in your tile.
-You can select which element to view by selecting the specific element in the legend.
-Use ctrl + shift to select more than one element.
+You can change what data you view by selecting the specific element in the legend.
+Use <kbd>Ctrl</kbd>+<kbd>shift</kbd> to select more than one element.
 Selected elements show in black text.
+The **Search** button allows you to search for a specific data element in your tile.
 Use the **Invert** button to invert your selection.
 Use the up and down arrows to scroll between the individual elements.
-The **Search** button allows you to search for a specific data element in your tile.

 :::image type="content" source="media/adx-dashboards/interactive-legend.png" alt-text="Screenshot showing the buttons to use the legend to interact with your data.":::